ianhenryryan/capstone/README.md

 # Capstone - Convolutional Neural Network by Ian Ryan
+<p>Check out my complete overhaul at https://github.com/ianhenryryan/multiclass-cnn-severe-imbalance and read about the comparisons at https://ianhryan.com/blog.html</p>

 <p>Welcome to My Fall 2024 Capstone Project advised by Dr. Soltys.</p>

 <p>The objective of this semester-long project was to create a Convolutional Neural Network (CNN) using PyTorch by scratch, rather than using pre-trained models like ResNet-18.
 After developing an acceptable classification model, the next goal was to adapt it into an object detection model by implementing YOLOv8.</p>